Tree Layout

 yFiles ensures that even large mindmaps remain clear and visually engaging, with smart spacing and interactive features that let users add, reorganize, or collapse topics on the fly.

-The process of applying a tree layout in yFiles generally involves three main stages:
+The process of applying a tree layout in yFiles generally involves two main stages:

 1. Root identification and structure analysis

 Tree layout begins with root identification and structure analysis, the foundational stage that determines how hierarchical data will be organized and displayed.
-This process involves detecting the root node, validating that the data forms a proper tree structure without cycles, mapping parent-child relationships, and calculating the depth of various branches to understand the overall hierarchy scope.
+This process involves detecting the root node, and extracting valid parent-child relationships that form a proper tree structure without cycles.

 Structure of a tree